tektoncd/pipeline/docs/resources.md

 `token` or a `password` should be provided, if both are provided, the `password` will be ignored.

-The following example shows the syntax and structure of a Cluster Resource:
+The following example shows the syntax and structure of a `cluster` resource:

 ```yaml
 apiVersion: tekton.dev/v1alpha1